liftoff/HumanInput/README.rst

   For reasons that should be obvious you can't use ``isDown()`` with key sequences (just events and event combos).

 High-performance state tracking
   The ``HI.isDown()`` function is very fast but it *does* have some overhead.
-If you want to maximize performince (say, inside a game loop) you can check the 'down' state of any key by examining the ``HI.down`` array:
+If you want to maximize performince (say, inside a game loop) you can check the 'down' state of any key by examining the ``HI.state.down`` array:

   .. code-block:: javascript

-      // Hardcore state tracking; without a (non-native) function call HI.down.indexOf('a') != -1; // The 'a' key is down
+      // Hardcore state tracking; without a (non-native) function call HI.state.down.indexOf('a') != -1; // The 'a' key is down

-  Just note that ``HI.down`` tracks the state of keys via ``KeyboardEvent.key`` and maintains the case it was given.
+  Just note that ``HI.state.down`` tracks the state of keys via ``KeyboardEvent.key`` and maintains the case it was given.
 This means that if the user presses the 'a' key it will be tracked as a lowercase 'a'.
-However, if the user is also holding down the 'ShiftLeft' key ``HI.down`` will hold an uppercase 'A' since that's what ``KeyboardEvent.key`` will give us.
-Also keep in mind that modifiers that have left and right equivalents will be stored in ``HI.down`` as such (e.g. 'ShiftLeft', 'ControlRight', etc).
+However, if the user is also holding down the 'ShiftLeft' key ``HI.state.down`` will hold an uppercase 'A' since that's what ``KeyboardEvent.key`` will give us.
+Also keep in mind that modifiers that have left and right equivalents will be stored in ``HI.state.down`` as such (e.g. 'ShiftLeft', 'ControlRight', etc).

 Recording Events or Capturing a Keystroke
 -----------------------------------------